 The meaning of the name Odette, ‘to be wealthy’, doesn’t just signify physical wealth.
 It can be interpreted as a wealth of any resource, be it spiritual, mental, or physical.

-One considers themselves wealthy if they have more than enough of something that they value, be it love, money, intelligence, or anything else.
+You can consider yourself wealthy if you have more than enough of something that you value, be it love, money, intelligence, or anything else.

 I am certain that your child will have all three examples covered and more, and that they will never be lacking anything in their lives.